NHK Cup (shogi): Past winners

 The following is a list of the winners and runners-up for past NHK Cup TV Shogi Tournaments.
 "No." refers to number of times the tournament had been held up until that time, and "year" refers to the year in which the tournament began.
 The number in parentheses next to the winner's name is the number of times that they had won the tournament up until that point.

 Women's professionals

 Women's professionals have been participating in the tournament since the 43rd NHK Cup (1993).
 The following table shows those who have participated in the tournament over the years as well as their opponents and results.

 Note: "W" stands for "win" and "L" stands for "loss".

 Preliminaries

-From 2005 until 2015, the participating women's professional was determined by a playoff between the reigning women's title holders; however, the selection process was revised in 2016 for the 66th NHK Cup so that the women's professional is now determined based upon the recommendation of the Japan Shogi Association.
+From 2005 until 2015, the participating women's professional was determined by a playoff between the reigning women's title holders; however, the selection process was revised in 2016 for the 66th NHK Cup so that the women's professional was determined based upon the recommendation of the Japan Shogi Association, but reverted to a playoff format for the 67th NHK Cup.
 The name of each year's qualifier is indicated in bold.